symfou/sandbox-build/README.md

     app/console server:run localhost:9090

-Now open your browser and go to http://localhost:9090/admin
+Now open your browser and go to http://localhost:9090/

-and use your user and password defined previously

 Tests
 -----